DavesCodeMusings/raspberry-cobbler/docs/phase3.md

 Using default settings is mostly fine, but be sure to configure for static linking and cross-compiling as shown below.

-From the _Settings_ menu selection, searching for and configuring the following options as shown:
+From the _Settings_ submenu selection, scroll down to the _--- Build Options_ heading, and configure the following options as shown:
 * [*] Build static binary (no shared libs)
 * (aarch64-linux-gnu-) Cross compiler prefix

+Still in the _Settings_ submenu, scroll further to find the _--- Installation Options_ heading and configure the _Destination path_
 * (/mnt) Destination path for 'make install'

-From the _Applets_ menu selection, find and disable _tc_ under _Networking Utilities_ as a bug workaround.
+Exit the _Settings_ submenu and under the _Applets_ heading, find and enter the _Networking Utilities_ submenu.
+From there, find and disable _tc_ as a bug workaround.
 * _[ ] tc (8.3 kb)_

 > Note: You can customize aditional applets if you like, but with the exception of the _tc_ bug, the defaults should be fine.